Maintaining your WordPress website can be as easy or as challenging as you like. If you want it to be easy, start now!

 Renew any subscriptions that you have or pro version themes and plugins.

 Keeping your website running smooth is the best thing for everyone, and it makes visitors feel welcome and able to return.
-I do not know about you, but if I go to a page that loads so slowly due to a ton of ads or pop-ups, I just leave and go somewhere else.
+Going to a page that loads so slowly due to a ton of ads or pop-ups encourages me to leave and go somewhere else.